Acknowledged Leader in NEW MEDIA

 Modern Luxury Interiors Texas has featured Price for her social media work; she’s been nominated for ApartmentTherapy’s Best Home Design & Inspiration Blog; and she’s been ranked in the Top 10 Interior Design Bloggers on Twitter, Top Interior Design Blogs, Top Interior Design on Instagram.
 She was tapped as one of Decorex Top 100 Influencers, was featured in BH&G and House Beautiful.
 She’s been a mainstay at high-end product launches, including Google’s; and she is an editorial contributor to Huffington Post , Traditional Home and Dering Hall.

 It’s the rare design-driven trendsetter who can say her platform spans from the interior design world into chef-driven food and fine art.
 Might it be because her formal education includes studies in art history, the culinary arts, photography and interior design?
 Or perhaps it’s because she took studio art as part of her training?
 How about we deem it “all of the above”!
 Growing up in New Orleans didn’t hurt, as the tastemaker was surrounded by beautiful design.
-Consider the fact that the design-scape was rife with antiques, which enticed her to antique auctions from an early age; and that she carried this passion for quality with her during a stint in tony Washington, DC, and on to her current home city of Dallas, Texas, and you’ll get the full picture of how deeply high-end style is embedded in her design DNA.
+Consider the fact that the design-scape was rife with antiques, which enticed her to antique auctions from an early age; and that she carried this passion for quality with her during a stint in tony Washington, DC, where she worked in Public Affairs and Public Relations, and on to her current home city of Dallas, Texas, and you’ll get the full picture of how deeply high-end style is embedded in her design DNA.